 Emergency Shelter Learning Series

 Emergency shelters play a critical role when it comes to ending homelessness.
 Over the years, the emergency shelter system has received little attention.
-So this month, the Alliance and its Center for Capacity Building will kick-off The Emergency Shelter Webinar Series, a six-month installment of webinars and complementary resources and tools dedicated to guiding and supporting communities interested in improving the way they serve those experiencing homelessness and in need of shelter.
+So, the Alliance and its Center for Capacity Building has kicked-off The Emergency Shelter Webinar Series, a six-month installment of webinars and complementary resources and tools dedicated to guiding and supporting communities interested in improving the way they serve those experiencing homelessness and in need of shelter.
 This multi-faceted campaign is for anyone looking to improve shelter outcomes in their community.

 Follow the Series

 This webinar discusses the role of emergency shelters in a crisis response system.
 This webinar discusses what data and research tells us about emergency shelter and why people may choose not to access shelter.

 Next step: After watching the webinar, download the Self-Assessments and Action Plans below and fill them out with your team.
 You can also fill out the Self-Assessment Survey online by taking the survey here.